drowrin/orpheus/src/content/posts/final-fantasy-retrospective/final-fantasy-xiii.md

 #### People are People, No Matter Where They're From

-The people of Cocoon believe that "Pulse is hell".
+The people of Cocoon believe that "Pulse is hell."
 That phrase is uttered verbatim many times throughout the story by residents of Cocoon.
 Nobody can ever really elaborate on why.
 That belief has been strongly ingrained into the culture for so long that nobody questions the reasoning anymore.
 The government